 - Explanation: HTML5 introduced several new features and elements that enhance the functionality of web pages.
-These include new semantic elements like <article>, <a hre - Topics to Explore: - HTML5 Semantic Elements Learn about the new semantic tags introduced in HTML5. - HTML5 Multimedia Elements Explore how to embed video and audio content using HTML5. - HTML5 Forms Discover new input types and form enhancements.
+These include new semantic elements like <article>, <section>, and andarticle, <section>, and article>, article, <a href="mailt - Topics to Explore: - HTML5 Semantic Elements Learn about the new semantic tags introduced in HTML5. - HTML5 Multimedia Elements Explore how to embed video and audio content using HTML5. - HTML5 Forms Discover new input types and form enhancements.